Easy Homemade Lotion Recipe To Keep Your Skin Moisturized

 2. Butters And Oils

-Body butters and oils are rich in antioxidants, nutrients, and skin healing properties, depending on the type of oils and butters you are using.
-These are especially beneficial for extremely dry skin and reduce the appearance of fine lines and wrinkles.
+Body butters and oils are rich in antioxidants, nutrients, and skin healing properties, depending on the type of oils and butter you are using.
+These are excellent ways to moisturize your skin and are especially beneficial for extremely dry skin.
+They can also help reduce the appearance of fine lines and wrinkles.
 The most common oils and butters used for making lotions include:

 3. Emulsifiers And Wax